 Do you feel IELTS writing section is the hardest to crack?
 Do not worry because you are not alone in this.
 Seven out of ten candidates feel IELTS writing is quite challenging.

-This article is all about letting you know how you can actually improve your IELTS writing score.
+This article is all about letting you know how you can actually improve your IELTS writing test score.
 Before we move ahead, let us understand the marking criteria of the writing section in IELTS:

-How does IELTS mark your writing?
+How does IELTS Mark your writing?

 If you know the criteria on which you are marked, then 25% of your job is done.
 All then left are you focussing on those areas to get better.
-The following table illustrates the marking criteria of IELTS writing:

 Note that your IELTS Writing section consists of two tasks.
 Task one needs to be written in 150 words whereas task 2 asks for at least 250 words.
 Check the pdf 1 and pdf 2 for an idea of how your writing exam question paper would look like.